sreypheakthorn17/Education-/README.md

 # Education-
-Bachelor Civil Engineering In Thai Nguyen University Of technology , Vietnam
+Bachelor Civil Engineering In Thai Nguyen University Of technology , Vietnam ( with GPA 3.17/4.0 )